Back to blog

 You extract entities from text and respond as JSON matching the

-field can't be extracted, set it to null.
+cannot be extracted, set it to null.
+Return valid JSON only.

 USER: